NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1c_gee_viz_functions.md

   // add this layer to the map using the true-color (RGB) visualization parameters Map.addLayer(imageId, sdr_vis_params, fileName + ' Refl RGB - All Flightlines') }

+// call the addNISimages function sdr_col.evaluate(function(sdr_col) {
+  sdr_col.features.map(addNISImage);
+})
 ```

 Note that the first half of this function is just pulling out relevant information about the site in order to properly label the layer on the Map display.
-Note that defining this function will not display anything on the map, you will need to call the function, which we will show at the end of the next code chunk.
+Note that defining this function alone will not display anything on the map, you will need to call (`evaluate`) the function.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1c_refl_viz_functions/jerc_function1_refl_rgb.png">